rekhaDevs/samagragovernance.in/src/pages/project/skill-india.md

       released its Vision 2025 document.
 This was an effort towards outlining a forward-looking vision that lays out the strategic priorities for the Ministry in the coming five years, corresponding opportunity areas and a framework to help prioritise them.
-Samagra’s Skill India team is working with MSDE to convert this vision into an action plan for implementation.
+Starting in November 2019, Samagra’s Skill India team started working with MSDE to help convert this vision into an action plan for implementation.
-      The strategic priorities of the Ministry over the next five years are improving the delivery of skill training in existing institutions, promoting apprenticeship as an essential part of skilling, integrating general and vocational education, catalyzing demand for formal skilling and entrepreneurship, converging skilling schemes across ministries and assuring quality through effective regulation and governance.
 projectMiddleBannerImage: /img/msde-second-banner.jpg
 approach:
   - text: >-
-      Based on insights from the Vision 2025 document and consultations with ministry officials and subject matter experts, a list of 20 initiatives have been identified for implementation.
-The ownership of each of these initiatives rests with a senior official within MSDE.
-Samagra is co-working with these officials to design the initiatives.
-Individual initiatives would further be linked and converted into a coherent unified roadmap.
-Lastly, a review structure will be designed for the implementation phase and establishing accountability.
+      Based on insights from the Vision 2025 document, consultations with ministry officials and subject matter experts, data analysis and extensive field visits, the team identified 20 initiatives for implementation.
+The ownership of each of these initiatives rested with a senior official within MSDE with whom Samagra co-worked to design the initiatives.
+      Further, the team supported the senior leadership at MSDE to embed the implementation plans of all the initiatives into the Government of India's Sectoral Group milestones.
+Sectoral groups are led by Secretaries of Ministries which share a common sector and collaborate to implement a cohesive strategy.
 keyInitiativesTitle: ' '
 ---